Trees for the Future: Overview

 Trees for the Future works closely with Futures Agribusiness (FAGRIB) in Chad and Cameroon to teach farmers the Forest Garden Approach.

-In 2019, they partnered with the Kenya Scout Association (KSA) to contribute to Kenya’s 2030 Vision to restore 10% of Kenya’s tree cover, by developing tree nurseries at schools.
+In 2019, they partnered with the Kenya Scouts Association (KSA) to contribute to Kenya's 2030 Vision to restore 10% of Kenya's tree cover, by developing tree nurseries at schools.

 In Gambia, TREES works with Gambia Rising to provide access to education and water, as well as income and nutrition opportunities through the Forest Garden Approach.

-Trees for the Future works with The Great Green Wall in Senegal and Mali, supporting their initiative to bring life back to Africa’s degraded landscapes whilst providing food security, jobs and security for families throughout the Sub-Saharan region.
+Trees for the Future works with The Great Green Wall in Senegal and Mali, supporting their initiative to bring life back to Africa's degraded landscapes whilst providing food security, jobs and security for families throughout the Sub-Saharan region.